-During the meeting there were nine prophesied.
+During the meeting there were nine prophecies.
 One sung in tongues, one spoke in tongues, and one bore testimony that he saw a vision of angels standing over us when we were being ordained.

-I was ordained by the Prophet Joseph Smith and Apostle J. W. Wight, President Smith being the speaker.
-Herewith I present the prayer and ordination as it was reported at the time.
+On April 20, I was ordained by Prophet Joseph Smith and Apostle J. W. Wight, President Smith being the speaker.
+Herewith I present the prayer and ordination as it was reported at the time: